Basil-Panasiuk/auth-rbac-billing/README.md

 ## To run locally

 Create .env file and copy everything from .env.example file.
-Make sure to change value for WEBHOOK_URL varaible to get transactions data in your acc
+Make sure to change value for WEBHOOK_URL varaible to get transactions data in your acc.

+- Without correct WEBHOOK_URL operations with transactions will be unavailable and server throw InternalServerErrorException('Failed to send to Webhook') error

 ## Running the app